TheStanfordDaily/archives-scripts/cloudsearch/docs/search.md

 Either `article` or `advertisement`

 ## article_number
-an int, which can be determined for articles as the number following `MODSMD_ARTICLE` in the article filename.
-For advertisements, it's the number following `DIVL` in the filename.
-This is useful for identifying information (combined with publish date and article type, this uniquely identifies an article among all articles in database).
+a string, which can be determined from the first part of the article .txt filename (e.g. `DIVL148` or `MODSMD_ARTICLE7`).

 ## publish_date
 The date that the article was published on